 The online shopping sector is an ever-growing, always evolving landscape.
+Creating and sustaining customer relationships is key.
 New ecommerce sites can – and do! – crop up seemingly overnight, fulfilling just about every conceivable human need and capitalizing on the ease and convenience of the online shopping experience.
 It’s truly never been easier for businesses to turn to ecommerce solutions to maximize their customer base and increase profits, but the highly competitive ecommerce market means that customer loyalty is key to longevity.

 But in such a competitive and constantly-changing market, how can businesses keep their ecommerce customers coming back for more, instead of turning to competitors?
 Here are some of our best tips for creating long-lasting customer relationships.